French Football Terminates TV Deal With Troubled Mediapro - UrduPoint

 But since October, Mediapro has been in negotiations with the league (LFP), pushing for a reduction in the amount it pays.

-The source said LFP's board met on Friday to discuss the decision, which must still be approved by a commercial court.
+Mediapro and the LFP have "jointly defined the terms of an agreement which will lead to the recovery of the broadcasting rights for Ligue 1 and Ligue 2 matches by the LFP in the near future," the group said in a statement.

+The agreement will now be submitted to a commercial court "in the coming days" with a view to entering into force "as soon as possible".

-"It's a double blow," said Lyon manager Rudi Garcia pointing out that the clubs had already lost money when the conclusion of last season was wiped out by the coronavirus.
+"It's a double blow," said Lyon bos Rudi Garcia pointing out the clubs had already lost money when the conclusion of last season was wiped out by the coronavirus.

-A journalist working for Telefoot, the channel that Mediapro created to show Ligue 1, told AFP that the channel's director general Julien Bergeaud had addressed employees on Friday in a video call.
+A journalist working for Telefoot, the channel Mediapro created to show Ligue 1, told AFP the channel's director general Julien Bergeaud had addressed employees on Friday in a video call.

 "Bergeaud told us it's over - he was very emotional and on the verge of tears," the journalist, who asked not to be identified, said.